romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an administrator prevent users from utilizing Actions from the marketplace?
+Q: How can an administrator prevent users from utilizing Actions from the marketplace?
 <details><summary>Show the answer</summary><p>

 - **By configuring Policies to restrict usage to local actions only**